 Prestige Proof Sets and American Legacy Collections

-The earliest commemorative coin sets to include coins or other items from outside the program were the Prestige Proof Sets.
+The earliest commemorative coin sets to include coins or other items from outside the program were the Prestige Proof Sets (Buy on eBay).
 These sets include the coins from the annual US Mint Proof Sets, along with one or more of the year’s proof commemorative coins.
 The product provided for an impressive display and showcase of the coins issued for the year.

 Prestige Proof Sets were offered for the years 1983-1984 and 1986-1997.
 Each set included the proof version of the one of the year’s half dollars and/or silver dollars, along with the proof Kennedy Half Dollar, Washington Quarter, Roosevelt Dime, Jefferson Nickel, and Lincoln Cent.
 The product was discontinued after 1997, but made a comeback in 2005 with the issuance of the first American Legacy Collection.
 This product contained similar coins, but featured different packaging and in later years more educational information about the commemorative coins.
 These collections were issued from 2005 to 2008, and then discontinued.